 *Chicks are getting too much heat and they are exhausted and do not eat drink or eat properly.
 Look for open beaks and crying as this indicates heat stress.

 *Waterer is too far from the heat source they don’t know where is so they don’t seek it out.
 Move it closer to the heat source but not under it and dip their beaks in it a few times to teach them that it is water.
 You can also add a second waterer so they all have plenty of water when they need it.

-*Water is getting pop or shavings etc. in it and it is getting contaminated.
-Put waterer up on wooden blocks above the shavings or hang it and clean it more often.
+*Water is getting droppings or shavings etc. in it and it is getting contaminated.
+Put waterer up on wooden or cement blocks above the shavings or hang it and clean it twice a day.
 Add a tablespoon of apple cider vinegar per gallon of water to kill bacteria and improve health.
-Also add an electrolyte and vitamin mix to the water to boast the immune system and to get them drinking.
-We add a pinch of garlic powder as well.
+We add an electrolyte and vitamin mix to the water to boast the immune system and to get them drinking.
+We may also add a pinch of garlic powder as well.

 *Antibiotics added to you water or medicated feed may also solve your problem if your chicks are worn out, sick or dying.
 Ask your veterinarian.

 *Chicks don’t do well with too much snuggling.
-I had a batch get sick and die when some kids visited and the kids kept holding them and opening the door to where the brooder was.
-Basically they were grabbing them too much and they were worn out and got chilled.
+I had a batch get sick and die when some kids visited.
+The kids kept holding them and opening the door to where the brooder was.
+Basically, they were grabbing them too much and they were worn out, stressed and chilled.

 *If you have sick chicks or are losing chicks try to fix the problem as quickly as possible as they will not survive long without food, water or proper heat.